Why Modernize?

 Overlapping, Unnecessary Regulations

-• Instances of overlap between the jurisdictions of the MMPA, the Endangered Species Act (ESA) and the National Environmental Policy Act (NEPA) have proven difficult for the agencies, the courts, and the regulated community to navigate.
+• Instances of overlap between the jurisdictions of the MMPA, the Endangered Species Act (ESA), and the National Environmental Policy Act (NEPA) have proven difficult for the agencies, the courts, and the regulated community to navigate.
 The MMPA sets the most rigorous, conservation-oriented standards of all these statutes, thus making additional reviews and administrative processes under the ESA and NEPA unnecessary and redundant.

 • Responsible offshore surveying activity is just the first step in the energy exploration and production chain.
-Regulatory delays slow project development timelines, preventing the development of projects that would bring significant economic benefits to local communities, especially in coastal communities around the Gulf of Mexico.
+Regulatory delays slow project development timelines, preventing the development of projects that would bring significant economic benefits to local communities, especially in coastal communities around the Gulf of America.

 Little Regulatory Accountability